contextgeneric/cgp-patterns/content/error-wrapping.md

 In the second argument, we use `format!` to add additional details that the errors occured when we are trying to read and parse the given config file.

+By looking only at the example, it may seem redundant that we have to first raise a concrete source error like `std::io::Error` into `Context::Error`, before wrapping it again using `Context::wrap_error`.
+If the reader prefers, you can also use a constraint like `CanRaiseError<(String, std::io::Error)>` to raise the I/O error with additional string detail.

+However, the interface for `CanWrapError` is more applicable generally, especially when we combine the use with other abstractions.
+For example, we may want to define a trait like `CanReadFile` to try reading a file, and returning a general `Context::Error` when the read fails.
+In that case, we can still use `wrap_error` without knowing about whether we are dealing with concrete errors or abstract errors.

 Next, we would need to implement a provider for `CanWrapError` to handle how to wrap additional details into the error value.
 In the case when the context error type is `anyhow::Error`, we can simply call the `context` method.